ShrayzzDev/ShrayzzDev/README.md

 I usualy go by Shrayzz on social media, but you can also call me by my IRL name, Renaud. 😎

-I'm a French student in computer science, in second year of a bachelor's degree 📚
+I'm a French student in computer science, in thirs (and last !) year of a bachelor's degree 📚

 ## Langages/Frameworks/Technologies

 NOTE : These are relatives to my current level
+TODO : Update theses lists

 ### I like/am at ease in
 <a href="https://skillicons.dev">